 Other documentary films include Remembering John Marshall (directed in collaboration with Alice Apley and distributed by Documentary Educational Resources), about the late ethnographic filmmaker, and Smile Boston Project about artist Bren Bataclan (Winner, Best Short Documentary, Woods Hole Film Festival; Winner, Best Regional Film, Northampton Independent Film Festival).

 Over the years I’ve worked in a variety of roles on a wide range of film, video, and web projects including: director of photography on five independent feature films (including Stephen Kijak’s Never Met Picasso); freelance videographer; producer; director; editor; and web developer.
 Major web projects include videographer and editor on “The East Village,” an award-winning site at the cutting-edge of web-based entertainment in 1996 (a decade before the YouTube revolution).
 I was a Co-Founder of MIT TechTV, the video sharing site for the MIT community.
 I have taught a wide-rage of classes and workshops in film production, film history & aesthetics, project classes at MIT, Boston University, MassArt, SCATV, the Martha’s Vineyard Film Society.

-I’m often asked about the name kino-eye, so I’ve written a brief explanation why I chose kino-eye as the name of this site.
-If you are curious about the tools used to produce the site, that information may be found in the colophon.
+I’ve written a brief explanation why I chose kino-eye as the name of this site.

 Photo Credits: 1.
 Sylvia Stagg-Giuliano, 2.
 Max Kovalsky, Monitor Films.